ECHO: Ego-Centric modeling of Human-Object interactions: Method

-\paragraph{Inference guidance} To further enhance the quality of generated interactions, we adopt a classifier-based guidance~\cite{dhariwal2021diffusion} approach at inference time.
-Following the guidance function's value, the network's prediction is modified at every step of the denoising process.
-We formulate the guidance loss to force the predicted human and object meshes adhere to the predicted binary contact vector $\intervec$.
-The function therefore includes two terms: one for human-object contacts and one for feet-floor contact.
+To further enhance the quality of generated interactions, we adopt a classifier-based guidance~\cite{dhariwal2021diffusion} approach at inference time.
+Based on the guidance function's value, the network's prediction is updated at each step of the denoising process.
+We formulate the guidance loss to ensure that the predicted human and object meshes align with the predicted contact vector $\predintervec$.
+The function, therefore, includes two terms: one for human-object contact and one for foot-floor contact.